-Whether you’re looking for down-home cooking, Sunday brunch with a view, or something a bit more Spanish, Florida’s Historic Coast has lots of choices to satisfy your appetite.
+Brunch is trending on Florida's Historic Coast.
+Whether you’re looking for down-home cooking, Sunday brunch with a view, or something a bit more Spanish, we have lots of choices to satisfy your appetite.

 The Blue Hen

 This cute and cozy restaurant in Lincolnville is a local favorite for breakfast.
 Maybe it’s the fluffy Southern biscuits served with peach butter and honey.
 Or the generous portions.
 Or maybe it’s just the good old Southern hospitality of its staff.
 Either way, come hungry and try the pumpkin pancakes.
 You’ll be back.

 O.C.
 White’s Seafood & Spirits